 Enable USB Debugging on Android Devices

-I am currently going through the developer.android.com docs to familiarize myself with all the tools, terms, acronyms etc. I also begun setting up my Nexus 7 for development.
+I’m currently going through the developer.android.com docs to familiarize myself with all the tools, terms, acronyms etc. and have started setting up my Nexus 7 for development.
+However, nothing happened when I plugged the Nexus into my computer.
+It didn’t even show up in Android Studio, which means that I couldn’t use it to run or debug my Android app.

-Turns out you have to enable Developer Mode on the Android device.
+Turns out that you have to enable Developer Mode on Android devices.
 However, this feature is hidden by default on Android 4.2 and later.

 To make it available, go to